ibm-cloud-architecture/vaccine-order-optimizer/README.md

 The repository include a [github action workflow](https://github.com/ibm-cloud-architecture/vaccine-order-optimizer/blob/master/.github/workflows/dockerbuild.yaml) to build and push the image automatically to the [public docker registry.](https://hub.docker.com/repository/docker/ibmcase/vaccine-order-optimizer)

 The flow uses a set of secrets in the git repo:

 * DOCKER_IMAGE_NAME = vaccine-order-optimizer
 * DOCKER_REPOSITORY = ibmcase
 * DOCKER_USERNAME and DOCKER_PASSWORD

 ## Run locally

+To run the application locally but remote connected to kafka deployed on OpenShift do the following:

 * Get the Kafka URL, schema registry URL, the user and password and any pem file containing the server certificate.
 * The certificate needs to be under certs folder.
 * Copy the script/setenv-tmpl.sh  to script/setenv.sh
-* modify the environment variables.
+* Modify the environment variables.

 ```shell
 source ./script/setenv.sh